 Sunday – Closed

 The Deerfield Park District has its own fine in-house dance program, the Deerfield Dance Studio, run under the direction of professional instructors Amy Rose and Rebekah Fontane.
-The studio offers a wide range of ballet and jazz for all ages and ability levels.
+The studio offers a range of ballet for all ages and ability levels.
 Please call 847-945-0650 for additional information.

-The Deerfield Park District has built one of the first public poured concrete skate board and in-line skate facilities in the state.
+In 2020, the Deerfield Park District rebuilt it’s poured concrete skateboard and in-line skate facility.
 The 11,000 square foot facility is located in Jewett Park, near the corner of Deerfield and Waukegan Roads.
-It is geared to the more experienced athlete.
+It is geared to the more experienced skater.
 Hours at this unsupervised facility are dawn to dusk.
 There is no charge to use the facility.
-Safety equipment is encouraged.
+Mask use is required and additional safety equipment is encouraged.
 Helmets are required for all skaters under 16 years of age.